NagelDylan/NagelDylan/README.md

 # 👋 Hey there!
 I'm Dylan Nagel (He/Him)

 Welcome to my corner of GitHub! 🚀 I'm a passionate software developer, currently studying Computer Science at the University of Waterloo.
-With 4 years of coding experience under my belt, I've spent the last year and a half dedicating myself to serious programming projects.
+With 3 years of coding experience under my belt, I've developed a keen interest in web and game development.

 ## 📚 About Me